swcarpentry/r-novice-inflammation/episodes/14-supp-call-stack.md

 > ## Following the Call Stack
 >
->  + We previously wrote functions called `fence` and `outside`.
+> We previously wrote functions called `fence` and `outside`.
->    Draw a diagram showing how the call stack changes when we run the
+> Draw a diagram showing how the call stack changes when we run the following:
->    following:
+>
 >
 > ~~~
 > inner_vec <- "carbon"